vttilv/moon-dev-ai-agents/docs/HOUSECOIN_AGENT.md

-# 🏠 HouseCoin DCA Agent
+# 🏠 Housecoin DCA Agent

-AI-powered Dollar Cost Averaging agent for HouseCoin with Grok-4 confirmation layer.
+AI-powered Dollar Cost Averaging agent for Housecoin with Grok-4 confirmation layer.

 ## ⚠️ WARNING ⚠️
 **NOT FINANCIAL ADVICE** - This is an experimental DCA bot.
-HouseCoin may go to zero.
+Housecoin may go to zero.
 Trade at your own risk.
 This agent will buy and eventually sell.
 Past performance does not guarantee future results.

-## The Thesis: 1 House = 1 HouseCoin 🏠
+## The Thesis: 1 House = 1 Housecoin 🏠

 Key beliefs driving this strategy:
-- Every real estate agent will eventually need HouseCoin
+- Every real estate agent will eventually need Housecoin
-- Anyone with a house needs to hedge with HouseCoin
+- Anyone with a house needs to hedge with Housecoin
-- Real estate bubble makes homes unaffordable, but HouseCoin IS affordable
+- Real estate bubble makes homes unaffordable, but Housecoin IS affordable
-- 2.3 billion homes vs 1 billion HouseCoin = supply shock
+- 2.3 billion homes vs 1 billion Housecoin = supply shock
 - Real estate: $300+ trillion market opportunity
-- Eventually all real estate → blockchain, HouseCoin best positioned
+- Eventually all real estate → blockchain, Housecoin best positioned

 ## How It Works